Muhammed-shamal/Developer_Profile/README.md

 Delete Button;
 once delete a row of data then log the data in console, also if need to delete the data actually need to check true the check box;

+### Responsiveness

+- The table layout automatically adjusts to screen sizes, thanks to Material-UI’s built-in grid system and components like `Table`, `TableHead`, `TableCell`, and `TableRow`.

+Created a modal to update data, and only update data actually when submit the action button which is in modal;

+Loading Function (feel like api fetching)

+created setTimeout function to load true / false to make loading for each areas, when load page mui loading skeleton will happens using the useEffect hooks, also available loading for each actions like update or delete.